edwinm/docs/content/enterprise/installation.md

     ![Dashboard Metrics](/images/npmo-install7.png)

-    Your npm On-Site registry is ready to use!
+    Your npm Enterprise registry is ready to use!

 - Verify registry and website